29

 – Massimo

-Feb 16, 2016 at 23:54
+Commented Feb 16, 2016 at 23:54

 • 4

 @MikeyT.K.
 Great.
 You volunteering to answer perfectly reasonable questions about deploying Windows 3.11?
 For that matter, I'm having trouble getting my copy of GM-NAA_I/O working properly.
 Please to be performing the needful.
-Feb 17, 2016 at 0:33
+Commented Feb 17, 2016 at 0:33

 • @HopelessN00b I see nothing that suggests old gear is off topic for the site, and that goes double knowing how much legacy crap is kicking around the average enterprise.
 You literally invented that phrase out of mid air, it does not reflect the norms or rules of an acceptable question.
 Your attitude is shockingly horrible.
 Stop.